captaindav/vue-outline/README.md

 lando drush status
 ```

-You may in to the site as user "admin" with password "admin" at <http://drupal-outline.lndo.site/user>.

 ## Rebuild or Reinitialize Lando / Reinstall Drupal

 If Lando/Drupal are not working / broken in some way try a Lando rebuild: